We reduce the prevalence and impact of gender based violence in our communities.

-Our values are the pillars of the Domestic Violence Action Centre and they guide our behaviours and culture.
+Our values are the pillars of the Domestic Violence Action Centre and they guide our actions:

 - We are connected in solidarity across difference